juxt/yada/dev/resources/examples/HelloWorld.md

-Let's look in more detail at the _resource map_ you pass to yada's `yada` function to create a Ring handler.
-This map is an ordinary Clojure map.
+Let's look in more detail at the _resource object_ you pass to yada's `yada` function to create a Ring handler.
+This is some kind of object.
 Let's demonstrate using the example we have already seen.

-Suppose the __resource map__ contains a constant __:body__ value of "Hello World!".
+Suppose the resource is the string "Hello World!".

 <resource-map/>